teddyhwang/django-cheetah/README.md

 ## Introduction

 Django Cheetah is a starting template to use for front-end projects.
-This is ideal for any project that requires providing front-end stating HTML templates and associated media assets to another team that will integrate with a separate back-end.
+This is ideal for any project that requires providing front-end static HTML templates and associated media assets to another team that will integrate into a separate back-end system.

-Consider this as a toolkit to utilize the powerful template engine Django provideas as well as having all the asset management taken care of (compiling CSS, JS assets and organizing requirejs projects).
+Consider this as a toolkit for you to utilize the powerful template engine Django provideas as well as having all the asset management taken care of (compiling CSS, JS assets and organizing requirejs optimization builds).

 ## Quick Install